 The AEPP schedule includes the following activities:

-Intensive Academic English Course: Students build spoken or written Academic English proficiency as they synthesize, analyze, and integrate the linguistic and cultural information acquired out of class (3-hour session in the morning or afternoon)
+Intensive Academic English Course (Required): Students build spoken or written Academic English proficiency as they synthesize, analyze, and integrate the linguistic and cultural information acquired in and out of class.
+You should expect a significant amount of homework each day.